-The civets are fed quality coffee beans.
+The civets are fed high-quality coffee beans.

-A cup of delicious civet coffee awakens all the senses.
+A delicious cup of civet coffee awakens all the senses.

 Graphics: CHI PHAN